Updated!! 8-2015 Video

 I have made several of the self watering containers out of plastic bins.
 They work great but they don’t seem to last long in the Florida sun.
-So I decided to make some out of 5 gallon buckets.
+So I decided to make some out of 5 gallon food grade buckets.

 There are several reasons why I think these will work much better than the plastic bins.

 - They are easier to move around the yard